6 Weeks in Kotor. Unexpected Realities of Living in Montenegro

 Welp.
 I’m glad so many others have had such lovely, budget friendly times, but I sure wish people would mention some things that they weren’t expecting.
 Let me start by saying our family loved life in Montenegro.
 It is one of the most beautiful places we have ever been to and some of my favorite memories are from here.
 But we encountered a few hiccups along the way.
 A lesson learned from full time travel – just go with the flow.

-We came here from Spain, aka one of the cheapest countries in Europe.
+We came here from Spain, aka one of the cheapest countries to visit in Europe.
 We had watched a ton of videos and read a bunch of articles on Montenegro.
 The best places to stay, the must sees, the best foods, the cats, all the things.
 And in all of our research, everything claimed that Montenegro was so cheap.
 Maybe we were reading and watching videos produced by billionaires or something, because that was not the case in our adventure.

 I’ll break down all the hard facts below.
 So if you ever decide to travel to Kotor, Montenegro, you’ll be prepared.